 When you’re making a video, you’ll likely have to stitch separate shots together as opposed to having one long camera shot.
 You can always just connect clip after clip, but it's a good habit to incorporate some video transitions to avoid a choppy video.
-WeVideo provides a ton of different free digital transitions to choose from, but you can also create custom video transitions with a little extra camera work.
+WeVideo's online video editor provides a ton of different free digital transitions to choose from, but you can also create custom video transitions with a little extra camera work.

 Here is a quick look at what we'll cover in this blog: